 Melissa Beresford is a Ph.D. candidate in Anthropology in the School of Human Evolution and Social Change at Arizona State University.
-She received her Ph.D. in Anthropology at Arizona State University, her M.A. in Anthropology from the University of Chicago and her B.A. in Urban Studies and Planning from the University of California, San Diego.
+She received her Ph.D. in Anthropology at Arizona State University, her M.A. in Social Science from the University of Chicago and her B.A. in Urban Studies and Planning from the University of California, San Diego.

 As an urban cultural anthropologist, Melissa's research investigates community responses to econoimc inequality and resource insecurity.
 To date, her work has examined the cultual politics of entrepreneurship and econoimc development initiatives, informal and diverse urban economies, and urban water insecurity.
 She is also an anthropological methodologist, focused on researching and innovating methods for qualitative data anlaysis.
 Her fieldwork is primarily based in Cape Town, South Africa, however she has collaborated on research in Latin America, the United States, and in cross-cultural context.